norwegian-geotechnical-institute/global-tsunami-amplification-factors/calculate_MIH/README.txt

 1. Calculating MIH from a single time series / POI Each time series in an ascii txt file should contain two columns: time [sec] and surface elevation [m].
     a) Use the script calculate_MIH_general.py.
+Change paths etc. in the main section to match the location of the files in your system.
 An example dataset and usage are provided in the main section at the end of the file.
     b) Run the script using: python calculate_MIH_general.py
     c) Results will be printed to the screen.
     d) To process multiple POIs, modify the script to loop through several time series, redirect output to a file, and apply custom amplification factors (see the calculate_AF folder).